RobRomijnders/weight_uncertainty/readme.md

     if zero_probability > threshold:
         model.drop(param)
 ```
-For the corresponding code in the project, see: `utils/model.Model.pruning()`
+For the corresponding code in the project, see: `RestoredModel.pruning(threshold)`

 # Experiments and results
 For the experiments, we run the Bayesian neural network on three data set: